bayl0n/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms

 # Introduction
- In computer science, data structures and algorithms is an extremely topic to learn and is most often separates a good programmer from a great one.
+ In computer science, data structures and algorithms is an extremely topic useful to learn and is most often separates a good programmer from a great one.
 Admittedly, I am far from the latter, but hopefully this project helps both you and me learn a lot.

  ## What will this repository contain?